 Dan Rosenberg (a.k.a.
 XDA Recognized Developer djrbliss) gets the credit for finding exploits on a lot of devices, and now you can add to it the line of Motorola units that use the Qualcomm MSM8960 chipset.
 There are currently three models included in this category, the Atrix HD, Razr HD, and Razr M. They’re based on the processor marketed as the Qualcomm Snapdragon, and they’re hiding some interesting tricks that may eventually keep users from loading their own ROMs.
-Dan’s investigation did lead to an exploit, but I find some of the pseudocode he authored based on the disassembly an interesting look at what the future might bring from Motorola.
+Dan’s investigation did lead to an exploit, but I find some of the pseudocode he authored based on the disassembly an interesting look at what the future might bring from Motorola.. . .
+READ ON »

 Not too long ago, we brought you news of a campaign aiming at having HTC release ICS for the Desire HD.
 It’s been a long time coming, but there is now a similar effort underway for Motorola.
 Motorola has often locked down various devices.
 They made an attempt at peace with a bootloader unlocker tool similar to HTCDev.
 Unfortunately, that soured quickly when only a few devices were available to unlock.
 Thankfully the new RAZR i was included in the list of supported devices.

 The tension has hit the boiling point and thus, SupportMyMoto was born.
-Started by XDA Recognized Contributor Lokifish Marz, SupportMyMoto hopes to accomplish its goals through an organized effort including negative reports to the Better Business Bureau, complaints to the FTC, getting in touch with The Consumerist, signings petitions, and so on.
-The efforts have already taken off, with support from various blogs, as well as developers and contributors.
+Started by XDA Recognized Contributor Lokifish Marz, SupportMyMoto hopes to accomplish its goals through an organized effort including negative reports to the B. . .
+READ ON »

 It’s easy to yell at Motorola.
 They make promises; they break promises.
 We tell them they’ve hurt us; they apologize, and promise to be better.
 But there you are again, sitting alone at the candle-lit restaurant in your nice clothes, by yourself, waiting for Motorola, who said they would be there an hour ago.

 XDA Developer TV Producer Azrienoch talks about the relationship between Motorola and consumer enthusiasts.
 Azrienoch talks about Motorola’s past and gives us recommendations.
 What should developers and enthusiasts like you do with your Motorola devices?
 What has the greatest impact?
 To find out Azrienoch’s answers to these questions, check out this video.. . .
 READ ON »

 This has been another great week at the XDA Portal.
 XDA Developer TV Producer Jordan returns to cover all the news you need to know to keep you updated.
 Jordan talks about the highlights from the Nokia and Windows Phone Event and Motorola Event.
 Jordan mentions the other great videos released this week from other XDA Developer TV Producers.
 Lance released his second episode of how to build a Windows Phone App and TK released his latest app review for Around Sound.

 In Jelly Bean news, Jordan mentions the AOKP nightlies for the Nexus 7.
 And in CyanogenMod news, Jordan mentions Xperia Acro S device getting CyangenMod 10 and 9.
 Also, mentioned is the Epic 4G getting CyanogenMod 10 nightlies.
-Pull up a chair and check out this video.
+Pull up a chair and check o. . .
+READ ON »